 The alternative is to use a “pee pot”.
 It’s easier for men to pee in a bottle but women can use a jar with a wide opening and it’s just as good.

-Make sure your pee pot of choice has a screw on lid so avoid messy spillages.
+Make sure your pee pot of choice has a screw-on lid to avoid messy spillages.

 Some women swear by the Go Girl while others hate them.

 Dig a small hole, aim well, do your business, then cover up the hole.
-Don’t leave your toilet paper though.
+Don’t leave your toilet tissue though.

-Instead of leaving it to find it’s way into the local water source or attract wild animals to your camp, wrap it in an extra layer of toilet paper and bin it.
+Instead of leaving it to find its way into the local water source or attract wild animals to your camp, wrap it in an extra layer of toilet tissue and bin it.

 Or you can now buy these portable bidets and save on toilet paper altogether.